anka-kondraska/game-of-hangman/README.md

 Game of Hangman

-In writing this game of Hangman, I used it as an opportunity to learn React.js.
+In writing this Game of Hangman, I used it as an opportunity to learn React.js.
 It is my first attempt.

 The basic rules of the game are:
-* computer chosses a random word and the user tries to guess it one letter at a time
+* computer chooses a random word and the user tries to guess it one letter at a time
-* computer chooses a word from LinkedIn Word Dictionary API, as default the word difficuluty is set at 1
+* computer chooses a word from LinkedIn Word Dictionary API, as a default the word difficuluty is set to 1 on a scale 1-10, 10 being the hardest
 * user loses the game if they guess the letters incorrectly 6 times - there are 6 incorrect guesses allowed
 * the user wins if they guess all letters without running out of incorrect guesses first